Raku/App-Rakubrew/release-stuff/README.md

 Release Guide
 =============

+This guide has been turned into a shell script: `do-release.sh`.
+The guide is thus obsolete.

 - Write a summary of the changes in `Changes`
 - Bump version in `lib/App/Rakubrew.pm`
 - `dzil regenerate` - Update regenerated files